MicrosoftStudentAmbassadors-Kenya/GraphQL-Intro/README.md

 # 🚀 GraphQL Introduction with Apollo Server

+GraphQL is a query language for APIs that gives a more efficient alternative to REST.
+It enables declarative data fetching, meaning a client (web, mobile application e.t.c) can specify exactly what data it needs from an API on a single endpoint.

 This repo contains example code to help you get started in your journey building GraphQL APIs 💪🏾

 ### Clone the Repository: